sozubek/Machine-Learning/Principal-Component-Analysis/README.md

 https://cloud.githubusercontent.com/assets/11430119/6767376/ddd00138-d002-11e4-9d4e-8cd92b857244.png
 https://cloud.githubusercontent.com/assets/11430119/6767377/e0a4bc8c-d002-11e4-9637-80ee5a230fe6.png

 The data contains measurements of geometrical properties of kernels belonging to three different varieties of wheat.
-The data has even features and is available at https://archive.ics.uci.edu/ml/datasets/seeds .
+The data has seven features and is available at https://archive.ics.uci.edu/ml/datasets/seeds .
 We apply PCA on the data set with three features, namely:
 1) Compactness;